 In this example, you will learn how to verify the output of Integrated Encoder Module block and create a model that reads the output of the encoder and use this value to control the motion of a 4-wheeled robot.
 The 4 wheels are powered by 2 DC motors which are connected to a VEX Microcontroller.
 The Simulink model will read the rotation tick count from the encoder and provide appropriate speed input to the DC motors to drive the robot to trace a square path.

 If you are new to Simulink, we recommend watching the Simulink Quick Start video.

 To run this example you will need the following hardware:

 ARM Cortex-based VEX Microcontroller

 Standard DC Motors (2) and Motor Controller 29 (2)

 4-wheel robot platform

 Verification of Integrated Encoder Module block

-In this task, you will learn how to use the Integrated Encoder Module block in a Simulink model and verify the block output in External mode simulation.
+In this task, you will learn how to use the Integrated Encoder Module block in a Simulink model and verify the block output using Monitor and Tune action.